 Is Menorca expensive to visit?

 Menorca is a small yet inviting destination that captivates travelers with a mix of travel preferences, spending habits, and budgetary ranges.
-You'll find a wide array of accommodation options, such as luxury hotels, mid-range places, or budget-friendly hostels.
+Visitors can find a range of options for accommodation from high-end luxury hotels to mid-range places to budget-friendly hostels.

 Menorca can definitely get expensive if you let it, but you have options to reduce costs, including looking for discounts and coupons.